Avnsx/fansly-downloader/README.md

 ## 🙏 Support
 We all need support and motivation.
 This downloader for fansly is not an exception.
 Please give this project a ⭐️ to encourage and show that you liked it.

-If you found the programs helpful, consider supporting me with crypto

 ## 🛡️ License
 This project (including executables) is licensed under the GPL-3.0 License - see the [`LICENSE`](LICENSE) file for details.